Lung Cancer

 What is lung cancer?

-Lung cancer arises from the exaggerated and uncontrolled proliferation of certain lung cells, causing local problems due to space occupation and compression of nearby structures.
-In addition, it can spread through lymph nodes and/or blood vessels to other organs (distant metastasis).
+Lung cancer is a type of tumour that arises because lung cells grow in an exaggerated and uncontrolled manner.
+This type of cancer usually originates in the cells of the lung tissue, causing local problems by occupying space and compressing nearby structures.
+In addition, it can spread through lymph nodes and/or blood vessels to other organs of the body.

-The Lung Cancer Area of the Cancer Center Clínica Universidad de Navarra, with more than 35 years of experience, offers you the best specialists and the most advanced techniques to achieve the cure of lung cancer.
+The Lung Cancer Department of the Cancer Centre Clínica Universidad de Navarra, with more than 35 years of experience, offers the best specialists and the most advanced techniques to achieve a cure for lung cancer.

 A PERSONALIZED MEDICINE